The Anthony Howard Award for Young Journalists 2014

 Here's a superb opportunity to win £25,000 and work for three prestigious British publications: The Times, the Observer and the News Statesman.

-The £25,000 prize, sponsored by the Haymarket Media Group, was established in memory of writer and broadcaster Anthony Howard, and will see Fisher serve three successive internships over the next 12 months with the titles most closely associated with Howard: the Times, the Observer and New Statesman.
+The generous prize, sponsored by the Haymarket Media Group, was established last year in memory of writer and broadcaster Anthony Howard, and first winner Lucy Fisher is currently serving three successive internships over the next 12 months with those titles, all of which are closely associated with Howard.

-Applicants were invited to submit a detailed proposal for a 5,000-word essay on a political theme.
-Lucy Fisher triumphed with her idea to investigate how a handful of backbench MPs have used select committee membership to gain prominence in Westminster, build a media profile and hence significantly advance their careers – “exactly the sort of article Tony would have commissioned”, as one judge remarked.
+Candidates should submit a detailed proposal for a 5,000-word essay on an aspect of British politics and government.
+Lucy Fisher triumphed last year with her idea to investigate how a handful of backbench MPs have used select committee membership to gain prominence in Westminster, build a media profile and hence significantly advance their careers – “exactly the sort of article Tony would have commissioned”, as one judge remarked.

-The prize was determined by Robert Harris, Peter Hennessy, Sir Jeremy Isaacs, Jeremy Paxman and Claire Tomalin.
-Details for the next award will be announced here in spring 2014
+This year's prize will be determined by Robert Harris, Peter Hennessy, Sir Jeremy Isaacs, Jeremy Paxman and Claire Tomalin.